etheriau/HealthVaultJavaLib/README.md

 This project was imported from https://archive.codeplex.com/?p=healthvaultjavalib

 It contains the latest 1.6.0 version from there plus the patches I have submitted to that project over the time it was maintained on that project.
+Those patches include porting this to use the slf4j framework and other embeddability and testability changes.

 The official Microsoft version is in https://github.com/microsoft/healthvault-java-sdk